-- Lead Paint Disclosure: Landlords who are aware of any lead based hazards in a rental property constructed before 1978 must inform the tenant of them, if any.
+- Lead Paint Disclosure: Landlords who are aware of any lead-based hazards in a rental property constructed before 1978 must inform the tenant of the hazards, if any.
 In addition, they must supply tenants with the pamphlet, Protect Your Family From Lead in Your Home.

 - Names and Addresses (§ 47-8-19): The names, addresses, and phone numbers of the landlord and anyone authorized to act on their behalf must be disclosed in writing at or before the commencement of the lease.

-Maximum (§ 47-8-18): The landlord may only ask tenants for a “reasonable” deposit.
-This is not further defined for lease agreements longer than one (1) year.
-However, for lease agreements less than one (1) year, the maximum deposit is capped at one (1) month’s rent.
+Maximum (§ 47-8-18): For leases longer than one (1) year, landlords may ask tenants for a “reasonable” deposit – there is no set cap.
+For leases less than one (1) year in duration, the maximum deposit is capped at one (1) month’s rent.